What is the Operating Cycle?

 Conclusion

 The operating cycle in working capital is an indicator of the efficiency in the management.
-The longer the cash cycle of a company, the larger is the working capital requirement.
+The longer the cash cycle of a company, the larger the working capital requirement.
 Hence, based on the duration of the Cash cycle, the working capital requirement is estimated by firms and financed by commercial banks.
-Reduction in Cash cycle helps in freeing up cash, thus improving profitability.
-The cash cycle can be shortened by extending payment terms of suppliers, maintaining optimum inventory levels, shortening production workflow, managing order fulfillment, and improving the accounts receivables process.
+Reduction in the Cash cycle helps free up cash, thus improving profitability.
+The cash cycle can be shortened by extending suppliers' payment terms, maintaining optimum inventory levels, shortening production workflow, managing order fulfillment, and improving the accounts receivables process.

 Recommended Articles

-This has been a guide to what is Operating Cycle.
-Here we discuss operating cycle formula, its calculations along with practical examples of calculating the cash cycle of Apple, L&T Group, and Future retail.
+This has been a guide to what the operating cycle is.
+Here we discuss the operating cycle formula and its calculations, along with practical examples of calculating the cash cycle of Apple, L&T Group, and Future retail.
 You may also have a look at these articles below to learn more about Corporate Finance –